tuist/arctic-workshop/README.md

 ### 15. Implicit dependencies

-One of the common issues that makes builds less deterministic and can make `tuist cache` less reliably are implicit dependencies.
+One of the common issues that makes builds less deterministic and can make `tuist cache` less reliabl are implicit dependencies.

 Let's create such an example by moving the `.package("Swifter")` dependency from `TuistAppKit` to `TuistApp` in the `Tuist/ProjectDescriptionHelpers/Project+TuistApp.swift` file:
 ```swift